 “It is here, in the place where the light and night keep kissing each other, that in turbulent 70’s the Fountain was born.
 Arose from the source of tears of the Sun and laughter of its elusive lover – the Moon.
 Soon after, the spring flooded the world with the Agua de Valencia, spreading the light from the beaches of Sorolla”.

-Note: Sorolla was a famous Spanish impressionist painter who immortalized the beauty of Valencian beaches (one of his most recognized canvas is famous “Walk on the Beach” (Spanish: Paseo a la orilla del mar).
+Note: Sorolla was a famous Spanish impressionist painter who immortalized the beauty of Valencian beaches (one of his most recognized canvases is the famous “Walk on the Beach” (Spanish: Paseo a la orilla del mar).

 Scene from the Cerveceria Madrid with Progreso and Pepe drinking Agua de Valencia” (painting by Constante Gil from series “Tertulias de Café”.
 Source: Wikipedia